 Direct Line landlord insurance review

-Direct Line offers separate buildings and contents landlord policies with a number of optional extras.
+Direct Line landlord insurance offers separate buildings and contents landlord policies with a number of optional extras.

 Cover for theft and malicious damage by tenants, accidental damage and loss of rent are extras, so adding them to your policy will increase your premium.

-Its buildings and contents policies include alternative accommodation for tenants and the building cover will repair or replace your boiler if it breaks down.
+Its buildings and contents policies include alternative accommodation for tenants.

 As with all insurance policies, there will be a number of exclusions so it's worth checking the policy wording or discussing your needs with the insurer before you buy.

-Direct Line won the What Mortgage Best Landlord Insurance Provider award in 2015 and 2016 it is rated 8.6 out of 10 from 11,385 landlord customer reviews on Reevoo.
+It is rated 9 out of 10 from over 2,500 landlord customer reviews on Reevoo.
 However, most of those reviews are from people who have bought a policy but have yet to make any claims.
-On Trustpilot, Direct Line insurance as a whole scores 1.9 out of 10 from 144 reviews.

 You can get a Direct Line landlord insurance quote on its website.